International Pain & Spine Intervention Society (IPSIS)

 4.11 Information about Children

-SIS does not knowingly collect personal data online from or market online to children.
+IPSIS does not knowingly collect personal data online from or market online to children.
 Any guest badges a meeting attendee may purchase for a child will result in that name being utilized only for purposes of event admission.

 4.13 Updates to This Policy